Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 2 Juni 2025 12.30.39 UTC
+- WIB: Senin, 2 Juni 2025 13.40.41 UTC
-- WITA: Senin, 2 Juni 2025 13.30.39 UTC
+- WITA: Senin, 2 Juni 2025 14.40.41 UTC
-- WIT: Senin, 2 Juni 2025 14.30.39 UTC
+- WIT: Senin, 2 Juni 2025 15.40.41 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: inspirational
+Kategori: friendship